The uninterrupted stretch of land from the Pacific in the east to the Atlantic in the west, means

 In other words, Neanderthal and Denisovans DNA markers have been found present in early modern Asian

-As it happens, my personal DNA includes Neanderthal presence albeit minute.
-Still, I find it appropriate to include something about these early archaic humans in this narrative.
+As it happens, my personal DNA includes Neanderthal presence albeit minute, under 3%.
+Still, that's about the same amount of DNA that I inherit from my great, great, great grandfather.
+So, I find it appropriate to include something about these early archaic humans in this narrative.

 Jon Mooallem best describes these archaic humans: “Neanderthals buried their dead.
 They made jewelry